RamezHatab/CTF-Writeups/flare-on-9-challenges/02_PixelPoker.md

 # Flare-On 9
 ## Challenge 02: PixelPoker
-For these challenges, I will be using Kali Linux as my environment
+For these challenges, I will be using REMnux and FlareVM as my environments

 ### Initial Thoughts
 The first thing I noticed is that unzipping the file produce an executable.
 So, naturally, I decided to run it.
 However, this is when I learned that Kali Linux does not have a built in way to run executables, so I